 Whether or not it snows where you are, children just love the idea of snow (but not the snowsuits, right?).

 As children learn the different seasons, they really begin to embrace the joy that winter can bring.
-When my boys were tots, oh how we loved snuggling up with winter board books, watching the snow fall — perfect for your preschooler or toddler.

 You can find these winter board books for preschoolers at your local library or purchase through the affiliate links provided for your convenience.